hanifyaziz/AWS-Projects/Static_Website/README.md

 ![alt text](https://github.com/hanifyaziz/AWS-Projects/blob/main/screenshot/static-website/make-public.PNG?raw=true)

 2. By defining a bucket policy.
+This is to set the permission in at the bucket level.
 Bucket policy provides a more robust and scalable way to manage access permissions.

 Go to the Permission tab, Scroll down to bucket policy, then click Edit button and Generate the policy using the policy generator.